calimarkus/JDStatusBarNotification/README.md

 ## Usage

-KGStatusBar is a singleton and can be ran from anywhere.
-Make sure your layout shows the default status bar.
-I defaulted the colors to match it.
+KGStatusBar is a singleton.
+Make sure your view displays the default status bar for this to be effective.
+I defaulted the colors to match the default status bar.
 Change if needed.

 ### Showing the Status Bar